SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/SnapConstraints/README.md

 #Snape Constraints Sample

-This sample demonstrate how to show only horizontal gridlines.
-SnapConstraints control the visibility of gridlines and enable or disable snapping.
+This sample demonstrates how to show only horizontal gridlines.
+The SnapConstraints control the visibility of gridlines and enable or disable snapping.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/snapping?theme=fluent